})

 How do trained key custodians mitigate risks in construction?

 Trained key custodians significantly reduce the risk of unauthorised entry, which is a critical concern in an industry where over 33% of building companies report facing repercussions from crime.
+Sites with comprehensive key management can see theft occurrences decrease by as much as 50%.

 What is the connection between a secure key holder and incident management?